 The aim of Task 39 is to pass condensed information to the participants in order to promote the development and use of biofuels Over the last working period, eight reports and one database of IEA Bioenergy Task 39 have yielded the following results:

-Furthermore, a national workshop "Biofuels" is planned for the presentation of Austrian R&D-work.
+Furthermore, a national workshop "Biofuels" was held in September 2016 for the presentation of Austrian R&D-work.

 Publications are available on the website of IEA Bioenergy Task 39.

-Australia, Austria, Brazil, Canada, Denmark, Germany, Finland, Italy, Japan, Netherlands, New Zealand, Norway, South Africa, South Korea, Sweden, USA
+Australia, Austria, Brazil, Canada, Denmark, Germany, Japan, Netherlands, New Zealand, Norway, South Africa, South Korea, Sweden, USA and the European Commission

 Austrian delegate and project leadership:

 Tel.: +43 (7416) 52238 35